Council of Representatives (Iraq): History

-Under Saddam Hussein

 The 1970 constitution created a republic with an elected National Assembly (al-Majlis al-Watani).
-However, elections for the Assembly did not take place until June 1980, under Iraq's new military president, Saddam Hussein.
+However, elections for the Assembly did not take place until June 1980, under Iraq's at the time new military president, Saddam Hussein.
 Several more elections took place between 1989 and 2003.
 Elections for its members were not considered free and fair by the international community.
-Only members of Hussein's own Baath Party were ever elected.
+Only members of Hussein's Ba'ath Party were ever elected.

-The transitional period

-In 2003, Saddam Hussein was forcibly removed from power by the United States of America, the United Kingdom and their allies during the Iraq War.
+In 2003, the Ba'athist regime was forcibly removed from power by the United States of America, the United Kingdom and their allies during the Iraq War.
 In March 2003 a governing council set up by the Coalition Provisional Authority signed an interim constitution which called for the election of a transitional National Assembly after than the end of January 2005.
 This Assembly would draft a permanent constitution which would then be submitted to approval by the Iraqi people in a general referendum.

 Elections for this transitional National Assembly (al-Jam`iyya al-Wataniyya) took place on January 30, 2005.
 The United Iraqi Alliance Party won the majority of seats with 48% of the popular vote resulting in 140 seats.
 Eighty-five members of the assembly were women.

 Talks between the UIA and other parties to form a coalition government began soon after the election.
 The assembly had its first meeting on March 16, 2005.
 After weeks of negotiations between the dominant political parties, on April 4, 2005, Sunni Arab Hajim al-Hassani was chosen as speaker; Shiite Hussain Shahristani and Kurd Aref Taifour were elected as his top deputies.
 The Assembly elected Jalal Talabani to head the Presidency Council on April 6, and approved the selection of Ibrahim al-Jaafari and his cabinet on April 28.

-Constitution of 2005 and elections
+Elections among the Constitution of 2005

 Under the permanent constitution approved on October 15, 2005, legislative authority is vested in two bodies, the Council of Representatives and the Federation Council, while the latter is to be established by the former.